philmcm/arm-vagrant/README.md

 ## Thank You

-This work is based on Emilie Gillet's mutable-dev-environment (https://github.com/pichenettes/mutable-dev-environment.git).
+This work is based on Emilie Gillet's mutable-dev-environment (https://github.com/pichenettes/mutable-dev-environment.git), which was in turn based on the Adafruit ARM-toolchain-vagrant project (https://github.com/adafruit/ARM-toolchain-vagrant.git).

 When I had issues I consulted Emilie's work and often got the answer I needed.
 Thanks Emilie!